Melissani Cave | Kefalonia | Unveiling the Mesmerizing Cave of the Nymphs

-Melissani Cave (also known as Melissani Lake) is a gorgeous cave with two halls separated by a small island in Kefalonia Greece.
-Watching the footsteps of experienced travelers will reveal to you the magic of this cave and be careful to follow the right advice regarding the most appropriate times of the day for this visit.
+Melissani Cave (also known as Melissani Cave Lake) is a gorgeous cave with two halls separated by a small island in Kefalonia.
+Watching the footsteps of experienced travelers will reveal to you the magic of this cave and be careful to follow the right advice from experts organizing Melissani Cave Tours regarding the most appropriate times of the day for this visit.

 The Cave of the Nymphs, as local people call it, was believed to be named after a girl, Melissanthi, who, while trying to find her sheep, fell into the lake of the cave and died.
 Other locals believe that a nymph called Melissani fell into the lake and died because god Pan rejected her love.
 They also believe that the stalagmites of the cave are the dolphins (which became stalagmites when Melissani died) with the help of which Melissani was sending her messages to Pan.